DelishusCake/Nihil/readme.md

 >**nihil** *n* (indeclinable)
 >	* indefinite nothing

-Nihil is a small programming language that compiles to C. It is not intended as a *replacement* for C, but rather as a macro-language *on top of C*.
+Nihil is a small programming language that compiles to C. It is not intended as a *replacement* for C, but rather as a micro-language to add the features I think c most needs.

-Currently there are no plans to extend it to a fully-compiled language.
+At the moment the language is unusable, only a lexer.

 ### Examples

-TODO: Add examples here as the language matures
+See data/test.nh for a syntax example

 ### License